Cookies disclaimer

 2. Aesthetic Improvement: Removing asbestos roofing allows for the installation of modern roofing system which are often more aesthetically pleasing.
 This can enhance the overall curb appeal of a building.
 However, the same could be said of a liquid PU encapsulation which provides a sleek modern finish.

-The Disadvantages Of Asbestos Roof Removal
+What Are The Disadvantages Of Asbestos Roof Removal?

 1. High Cost: Asbestos removal is generally more expensive than encapsulation due to it being labour intensive.
 Not only is this true of the removal it self.
 But the operatives must following containment measures, and adhere to disposal regulations.